chrisgoringe/cg-use-everywhere/README.md

 ## Caution

 It's possible to create a loop with UE, and that currently isn't detected.
 If you get a RecursionError that's probably what you've done.
 Remember, *every* unconnected input gets connected to the UE output, even optional ones... you might want to use UE? nodes if this is a problem.

+## Experimental - Anything Everywhere?

+A node you can plug anything you like into, and it will work out the type and send it appropriately.
+Maybe.